Somehow in moving things around, I lost the post with the mission of this site. So here it is.

 - Open rehearsals

-- Rehearsals open to low-level donors ($50 or less)
+- Rehearsals and classes open to low-level donors ($150 or less).

 - Seminars, lectures, exhibits by companies and museums or curated by institutions like the Guggenheim (Works in Process)